-In addition to commitments made in the 2011 FGEIS to consider potential new impacts as development plans are advanced, the proposed rezoning of the North Island is subject to City Environmental Quality Review (CEQR) and the New York State Environmental Quality Review Act (SEQRA) and requires the preparation of an EIS.
+In addition to commitments made in the 2011 FGEIS to consider potential new impacts as development plans are advanced, the proposed rezoning actions of the North Island are is subject to City Environmental Quality Review (CEQR) and the New York State Environmental Quality Review Act (SEQRA) and requires the preparation of an EIS.
 ODMED in the Office of the Mayor is the lead agency for the preparation of this SGEIS, with The Trust for Governors Island as the applicant.

 In accordance with SEQRA/CEQR, ODMED initiated a process to define the scope of the Draft SGEIS (DSGEIS).
-As a first step in that process, The Trust prepared this Draft Scope of Work and made it available to agencies and the public for review and comment.
-A Final Scope of Work will be prepared after consideration of relevant public comments.
+As a first step in that process, The Trust prepared \underline{a} -this Draft Scope of Work and made it available to agencies and the public for review and comment.

-A public scoping meeting has been scheduled for January 8, 2013 to provide a forum for public comments on this Draft Scope of Work.
-The public meeting will be held at 6:00 P.M.at the New
+A public scoping meeting was held on has been scheduled for January 8, 2013 to provide a forum for public comments on the is Draft Scope of Work.
+The public meeting was will be held at 6:00 P.M.at the New York City Department of City Planning's Barrish Conference Room Spector Hall, 22 Reade Street, New York, New York, 10007.
+Written comments on the Draft Scope of Work were-will be accepted until 5:00 P.M. on January 18, 2013.
+This Final Scope of Work takes into consideration relevant public comments.